-The content of an email is actually completely independent of how the email is delivered between computers on the internet.
-Thus, the addresses you see on the
+The content of an email is actually completely separate from how the email is delivered between computers on the internet.
+So, the addresses you see on the

-Cc lines of an email do not necessarily have any relation to who the email was actually delivered to.
-Similarly, the
+Cc lines of an email are not necessarily who the email's actually delivered to, and the

-From line of an email doesn't necessarily specify who sent the email.
-They have nothing to do with the delivery process.
+From email addresses listed have nothing to do with the delivery process.

-From lines of email to correspond with who the email was sent from and to.
-Spam-sending software, however, will usually forge the values.
+From lines of email so that they match with who the email was sent from and to.
+Spam-sending software, however, will usually make up different entries.

 How email is sent

 These addresses are not part of the email message itself, and normally they are just discarded once the message has been delivered.
-However, at FastMail we add special headers called
+At Fastmail, though, we add special headers called

 X-Mail-from (for "envelope-from") and